Studying for the Exam

 Information about a 100-item Core Practice Exam,

-which includes with examples of content from all areas and all item types, is available here
+which includes examples of content from all areas and all item types, is available here

 Core Exam Study Resources